 CHAMP raises, trains, and places very special assistance dogs in the greater St. Louis, MO area.
-We start with great puppies, guide them with love and encouragement, and train them in basic and advanced skills using proven positive-based methods.
+We start with great puppies, guide them with love and encouragement, and train basic and advanced skills using proven positive-based methods.

 We want each of our dogs, whatever their job, to be happy, helpful, and appreciated.

 We carefully select their future partners and provide the training and follow-up they'll need to form an enduring partnership.
 Our dogs are well prepared for their future careers, whether helping a person with a disability live more independently or partnering with a professional in a medical facility, courthouse, or child advocacy center.
 Our dogs also provide their partners companionship, and a sense of well being.

 CHAMP Public Access Service Dogs are partnered with adults and provide assistance in public settings as well as in the home.

 CHAMP Home Service Dogs are partnered with either a child or an adult and provide assistance in a home environment.

 CHAMP Home Therapy Dogs can be partnered with a child, an adult, or a family.
 Their specialty is providing warm and loving companionship in a home environment.

 CHAMP Facility Dogs are partnered with a therapist, counselor or trained facilitator who utilizes the dogs' special skills in a professional setting.